-Other initialistic disserts 2022 \$000 2021 \$000
+2023 \$000 2022 \$000

 Current

-Short term deposits 8,044 8,023
+Short term deposits 8,146 8,044

+Non-Current

-Non-Current Unlisted units in managed investment funds 647,044 684,708
+Unlisted units in managed investment funds 673,813 647,044

 Unlisted units in managed investment funds are those where the Social Fund invests its surplus cash with General Fund who in turn invest those funds with third parties.
 Accordingly, the nature of the Social Fund's investments in this regard is unlisted units in a managed investment fund operated by the General Fund.